Pipeline YAML Reference#

 file property allows you to define the path of a plain text

-list, a
+list,

 prologue

-or an epilogue
+block, or epilogue

-block instead of listing them in a commands
+block, instead of using a commands

 list.